leerbedrijflisa/lisa-hq/README.md

 # Installation
 Place the 'example.config.js' in the 'www' map and change the name to 'config.js'.

-Make sure you installed npm and jspm
+Make sure you installed npm and jspm.
+You might still want to do this even when you have it installed.
 ```sh
 >npm install
 >jspm install